sybip/gtm-lab/README.md

 on the goTenna community forum:
 > put a goTenna assembly line in every home and let’s see them fight this door-to-door

-While the long-term goal of the project is a fully GTM compatible open-source protocol stack running on open-source hardware, the short term goal is really just to have fun and share the lessons learned.
+While the long-term goal of the project is a fully GTM interoperable open-source protocol stack running on open-source hardware, the short term goal is really just to have fun and share the lessons learned.